cosimameyer/overviewR/cran-comments.md

-## Resubmission
+## Submission

-This is a (re)submission for an updated version of this package.
-It includes a bugfix for `overview_overlap`.
+This is a submission for an updated version of this package.
+It includes a fix for `overview_overlap` that caused testing failures.

 ## Test environments

 * Windows Server 2022, R-devel, 64 bit (on win-devel)
-* macOS Monterey 12.1, R 4.1.3 (local machine)
+* macOS Ventura 13.1, R 4.1.3 (local machine)
 * Ubuntu Linux 20.04.1 LTS, R-release, GCC
 * Fedora Linux, R-devel, clang, gfortran